SwamirajDeshpande/GUI-based-Calculator/README.md

 # GUI-based-Calculator
 This is a simple GUI based Caalculator made using java programming language.
-Use packages like AWT and Swing to make it more attractive and efficient
+Used packages like AWT and Swing to make it more attractive and efficient